hms-dbmi/scde/vignettes/pagoda.md

 Next, we'll construct error models for individual cells.
 Here, we use k-nearest neighbor model fitting procedure implemented by `knn.error.models()` method.
 This is a relatively noisy dataset (non-UMI), so we raise the `min.count.threshold` to 2 (minimum number of reads for the gene to be initially classified as a non-failed measurement), requiring at least 5 non-failed measurements per gene.
 We're providing a rough guess to the complexity of the population, by fitting the error models based on 1/4 of most similar cells (i.e. guessing there might be ~4 subpopulations).

 Note this step takes a considerable amount of time unless multiple cores are used.
+We highly recommend use of multiple cores.
+You can check the number of available cores available using `detectCores()`.

 ``` r
 # EVALUATION NOT NEEDED